Malaysian Red Crescent Society

-The Malaysian Red Crescent Society (MRCS) (Bulan Sabit Merah Malaysia (BSMM)) is a voluntary humanitarian organization that seeks to promote humanitarian values, as well as provide service and public education in disaster management, as well as healthcare in the community.
+The Malaysian Red Crescent (MRC) (Bulan Sabit Merah Malaysia (BSMM)) is a voluntary humanitarian organization that seeks to promote humanitarian values, as well as provide service and public education in disaster management, as well as healthcare in the community.
 It is part of the International Red Cross and Red Crescent Movement.

-Organised in 16 branches and more than 150 chapters nationwide, the Malaysian Red Crescent is headquartered in Kuala Lumpur.
-The Malaysian Red Crescent also has a very active presence among youths and young adults through a well-organized network of youth and adult volunteer units in schools and institutions of higher learning.
+Organised in 16 chapters and more than 150 branches nationwide, MRC is headquartered in Kuala Lumpur.
+MRC also has a very active presence among youths and young adults through a well-organized network of youth and adult volunteer units in schools and institutions of higher learning.

+Status

+MRC is a legally established organization under various Acts of Parliament, including the Federation of Malaya (Incorporation) Act 1962, the Malaysian Red Cross Society (Incorporation) Act 1965, the Change of Name Act 1975, and revised Act 540 in 1995.
+Its structure is based on the 1949 Geneva Conventions, to which Malaysia is committed.

+MRC is recognized by the Malaysian government as a volunteer aid organization.
+It supports public authorities in humanitarian efforts and assists the medical services of the armed forces, following the Fundamental Principles of the Movement and the 1949 Geneva Conventions.

+MRC follows the Fundamental Principles of the Movement declared at the 20th International Conference of the Red Cross in Vienna, 1965, and upholds the mottos "Inter arma caritas" (in war, charity) and "Per humanitatem ad pacem" (through humanity to peace), reflecting the Movement's ideals.

 History

 Formation of society

-The Malaysian Red Crescent has its beginnings in 1948 as branches of the British Red Cross Society in the former British North Borneo (now the Malaysian state of Sabah) and Sarawak.
+MRC has its beginnings in 1948 as branches of the British Red Cross Society in the former British North Borneo (now the Malaysian state of Sabah) and Sarawak.
 In 1950, the British Red Cross Society established the first branch in Penang in the Federation of Malaya from which it rapidly expanded its presence in the other states.

 Upon the independence of the Federation of Malaya on 31 August 1957, the branches in Malaya were reorganised as the Federation of Malaya Red Cross Society and the society was officially incorporated by statute with the passing of the Federation of Malaya Red Cross Society (Incorporation) Act 1962 by Parliament.
 On 4 July 1963, the Federation of Malaya Red Cross Society received official recognition as an independent national society by the International Committee of the Red Cross and subsequently admitted as a member of the League of Red Cross Societies on 24 August 1963.

 With the formation of the larger federation of Malaysia on 16 September 1963, the Malaysian Red Cross Society (Incorporation) Act 1965 to incorporate the Federation of Malaya Red Cross Society and the branches of the Red Cross Society in Sabah and Sarawak under the name of the Malaysian Red Cross Society was passed by Parliament and gazetted on 1 July 1965.
 On 5 September 1975, the Malaysian Red Cross Society was renamed the Malaysian Red Crescent Society by the passing of the Malaysian Red Cross Society (Change of Name) Act 1975 by Parliament.